ChipsEatingMonkey/LUA/README.md

-open Minecraft with CC:Tweaked MOD build turtle pastebin turtlePrograms/startup.lua on the turtle (current is: pastebin get snq44bBZ startup.lua )
+open Minecraft with CC:Tweaked MOD build turtle pastebin turtlePrograms/startup.lua on the turtle (current is: pastebin get FeW6Q1sd startup.lua )

 turn it off and on again

 profit

 TO DO:
-    - Filebased Database for Turtles
+    ✓ make turtle object on server on connection
+    ✓ update turtle object list on turtle disconnect
+    ✓ write data about turtle to json filebase
+    ✓ load data from filebase if